cterdam/vim-diffsave/README.md

 Type the key sequence again, and the diff window will be collapsed.
 You will be looking at your edited (unsaved) file again.

-Note that if you save your changes just before calling the command, the diff window will show nothing, as your file would be no different from its save on disk.
+Note that after saving changes with `:w`, the diff window will show nothing, as the file would be the same as its disk save.